 The Westfjords lie entirely outside of the Ring Road’s loop, making them one of the more remote corners of Iceland.
 The roads are carved into an endless sequence of vast flat-topped mountains punctuated by tiny towns in narrow fjords.
 At the northern edge lies the hikers’ paradise of Hornstrandir, only accessible by boat or on foot.
 To get away from the bustle of the tourist trail, the Westfjords is as good as it gets.
-To help you out, here are the winning must-see spots in the Westfjords and the runner-ups.
+To help you out, here are the winning must-see spots in the Westfjords and the runners-up.

 Just off Route 60